Georg Lettau: Medical career and lichenological research

 In 1903/4, Lettau passed his state medical examination in Heidelberg.
 He was clearly more interested in botany than in medicine, but as a physician he had a secure income.
 Furthermore, his chosen narrow field of ophthalmology within medicine allowed him enough time for botanical studies.
 In April 1904, he briefly worked at a military hospital and Lake Como, as well as in Baden-Baden.
-From 1904–1906, he served as an assistant physician in Dresden.
+From 1904 to 1906, he served as an assistant physician in Dresden.
 In April 1905, he collected lichens at Lake Garda, in Bolzano and Merano, and in summer 1905 around Dresden and in Saxon Switzerland.

 From 1906 to 1910, Lettau established his first ophthalmological practice in Arnstadt (Thuringia).
 During this period, his lichenological work received a major boost when he acquired the large lichen collection of the lichenologist Friedrich Ludwig from Greiz, which he integrated with his own collection.
 However, his collecting activities were hindered by his professional work, which consumed most of his time.
 Despite this, he had to maintain an unavoidable Sunday practice hour, further limiting his available time.
 As a result, he could never undertake a multi-day excursion in the Thuringian Forest or surrounding areas during these four years, except during one holiday period in Tambach.

 During this time, he received exsiccatae (dried herbarium specimens) from Julien Harmand and Max Britzelmayr, and his collection was enriched with specimens from Arnold, Philipp Franz Wilhelm von Zwackh-Holzhausen, Rabenhorst, Hugó Lojka, and others.
 In the fall of 1907, Lettau collected during a trip through Montafon in Vorarlberg, St Anton in West Tyrol, and in the Sonnwend mountain group in North Tyrol; in July 1908, he collected again at Bludenz in Vorarlberg and at Hohentwiel; in June 1909, he collected on the Samland coast in East Prussia.
 In October 1909, he spent time in Vienna, where he worked under the guidance of Alexander Zahlbruckner and Julius Steiner at the Natural History Museum and Botanical Institute.

 Lettau was forced to take on additional employment beyond his ophthalmology practice to support his scientific work.
 Between 1908 and 1931, he meticulously compiled his own herbarium, which was later preserved in the Botanical Museum Berlin-Dahlem (B).

 In April 1910, Lettau exchanged his ophthalmological practice in Arnstadt for one in Lörrach (Baden), hoping to dedicate more time to lichens.
 This allowed him several years of intensive collecting and research.
 He explored the surroundings of Lörrach and Basel, the neighbouring Black Forest, the Swiss Jura, and the southernmost Alsace through numerous larger and smaller excursions.
-In August 1912, he undertook a collecting trip to various regions of Switzerland; in June-July 1913, he visited St Anton in West Tyrol, the Engadin, and the Swiss National Park Val Cluozza.
+In August 1912, he undertook a collecting trip to various regions of Switzerland; in June–July 1913, he visited St Anton in West Tyrol, the Engadin, and the Swiss National Park Val Cluozza.

 He collected extensively throughout Austria, particularly in Vorarlberg (1907), Kärnten (1907), Merano in South Tyrol (1908), and in Tyrol (1907), specifically at St Anton am Arlberg and the Sonnwend mountain group.
 In 1913, he spent several days in Vienna with Zahlbruckner and Steiner.